-The Hawkshaw flocks were established by purchasing sheep from various rare breed markets across Scotland and North England.
+The Hawkshaw flock was established by purchasing sheep from various rare breed markets across Scotland and North England.
 By buying breeding females, I’ve continued to grow my flock of attractive, quality livestock.
 I have been registering sheep under the Hawkshaw name since 2013.

 The Hawkshaw flock live on a farm called Fingland, located in the stunning Tweed Valley within The Scottish Borders.
 The farm is based near the source of the river Tweed – upon 1,500 acres of high land.
 The farmhouse stands at 1,000ft above sea level, with the land rising to as high as 1800 ft.
 For this reason, the sheep in my flock have to be hardy and healthy.
 Throughout most of the year, the sheep are free to roam on the open hills.
 They are gathered approximately 4 times a year.